 Dengue claims one more life

-One more dengue patient died while 25 others were hospitalised in the last 24 hours till yesterday morning.
+One dengue patient died while 29 others were hospitalised in the last 24 hours till yesterday morning.

-With the new ones, the total number of deaths and cases this year rose to five and 632 respectively, according to the Directorate General of Health Services (DGHS).
+With the new figures, the total number of deaths and cases this year rose to 11 and 785 respectively, according to the Directorate General of Health Services.

-A total of 249 dengue patients are still undergoing treatment at different hospitals across the country, with 122 of them in Dhaka.
+A total of 149 dengue patients are still under treatment at different hospitals across the country, including 59 in Dhaka.

-Among the total cases, 378 dengue patients have already been released, with 110 of them in the capital.
+Meanwhile, 625 dengue patients have already been released, including 221 in Dhaka.

 Comments